 - declaration of renouncement of succession ("Ausschlagung einer Erbschaft")

-To get your signature certified, please bring with you:
+To have your signature certified, please bring with you:

 - the document to be signed